 Phase 2B of Operation Sophia will allow EUNAVFOR MED to enter Libya’s territorial sea to board, seize, divert, and potentially destroy vessels suspected of smuggling in that maritime zone.
 “Phase 2B” will only begin with a UNSC Resolution and official invitation by the Libyan Government.17 While at the time of writing, these steps have not yet occurred, EUNAVFOR MED aims to proceed to this stage.18 As the EU awaits Libya’s invitation, the EU has effectively extended Operation Sophia into Libya’s territorial sea through a program of training and funding the Libyan Coastguard beginning in the summer of 2016.
-On June 20, 2016, the European Council expanded the Operation’s mandate to include capacity-building and training of the Libyan Coastguard and Navy, as well as information sharing with them.19
+On June 20, 2016, the Council of the European Union expanded the Operation’s mandate to include capacity-building and training of the Libyan Coastguard and Navy, as well as information sharing with them.19

 By training the Libyan Coastguard, EUNAVFOR MED aims to enhance the Libyan Coastguard’s own ability to disrupt smuggling in the Libyan territorial sea and enhance their search-and-rescue capacity.20 While European states have previously funded African states to support maritime interdictions,21 the most recent effective agreement with Libya occurred before the Libyan government disintegrated in 2011.22 At present, the Libyan government lacks control of its coastline, and the Libyan Coastguard itself is disorganized, poorly resourced, and retains a poor human rights record.23 EUNAVFOR MED’s training of the Libyan Navy and Coastguard officially commenced in late October 2016 and occurs on EUNAVFOR MED vessels on the high seas.24 The Libyans are trained on methods to tackle smuggling and reduce migration, as well as on international law and search and rescue.25 In January 2017, European states decided to begin funding the Libyan Government to engage in antismuggling operations.26